adjust/unity_sdk/README.md

 ### <a id="attribution-callback">Attribution callback

 You can register a callback to be notified of tracker attribution changes.
-Due to the different sources considered for attribution, this information can not by provided synchronously.
+Due to the different sources considered for attribution, this information cannot be provided synchronously.
 Follow these steps to implement the optional callback in your application:

 Please make sure to consider [applicable attribution data policies][attribution_data].